zack-bitcoin/amoveo/docs/other_blockchains/pow_pos_hybrid.md

 We have a fork choice rule weight(H, P).

-We want it to be the case that increasing PoS participation, or increasing hashpower, that it can only have a positive influence on the weight of that subchain.
+Increasing PoS participation, or increasing hashpower, can only have a positive influence on the weight of that subchain.

 The cost to take majority control of the PoS portion is cheap, because of market failure in voting systems.
-So lets consider the case where the attacker has 2/3rds control of the validator stake. normal = weight(H0, P), attacker = (H1, P*2).
+So lets consider the case where the attacker has 2/3rds control of the validator stake. normal = weight(H0, P), attacker = weight(H1, P*2).

 To calculate how much hashpower the attacker would need to have exactly 50% likelyhood of the attack succeeding:
 F1: weight(H1, P*2) = weight(H0, P).